thruthesky/easystate/README.md

 # EasyState

-* EasyState is the easiest and the simplest Flutter state manager library for beginners.
+* EasyState is the easiest and the simplest Flutter state managemnt package for beginners.

 * This is not the perfect state manager, but will give you great understanding about what state management is.

 * To make EasyState simple,
-  * It does not put the model instance into container unlike others do.
+  * You can create your model,
-  * And so, it does not require a special widget builder specifiying generic type to rebiuld UI.
+  * And use it with `StreamBuilder` to render UI.
+(You may optioanlly use `EasyBuilder`.)
-  * Hence, you don't need to learn those things and becomes deadly simple.
+  * Whenever you need to re-render the UI, call `update()`.
-  * EasyState simply uses the fundamental `StreamBuilder` widget to rebuild UI.

 ## Installation